Alan enjoys woodworking and has a special interest in rustic home decor. He has been involved in woodworking for over twenty years.

 Dangerous, kickback, not advised

-After cutting each plank away from the ribs, the harvesting work is done!
+- After cutting each plank away from the ribs, the harvesting work is done!
+Collect all of the pallet wood planks and throw the nail filled ribs in the campfire.

 Reciprocating Saw Safety